Subaru Leone: Export markets

-Third Generation
+Third generation (AA/AL/AG)

-On July 16, 1984, the Leone saw its second major redesign.
+On July 16, 1984, the Leone saw its second major redesign utilizing what was called "folded paper" appearance.
 This generation was released with a three-door hatchback, four-door sedan and a continuation of the popular station wagon body style.
 This generation Leone made its way to the United States in 1985.
 The liftback coupé was hamstrung by a very high rear cargo lip, but did receive a split folding rear seat.

 In Europe, the range was 1.3 DL, 1.6 DL, 1.6 GL, 1.8 DL, and 1.8 GL 4WD.
 There were also Turbo versions, with 120 PS in catalyzed specifications.
 Not all versions were offered in all countries.

 In North America, the 1.6-liter engine was dropped completely from the lineup, due to its lack of power.
 The 65 PS 1.3 was only available in select markets.
 For 1987, the Leone received a facelift with a smoothed out appearance.

 A new 1.8-liter SOHC engine, EA82 was offered instead of the OHV 1.8-liter flat-four engine.
 The engine was available with a carburetor, single point fuel injection, multi-port fuel injection, or multi-port fuel injection with a turbocharger.

 From 1988 this generation saw the availability of a full-time 4WD manual transmission or a full-time 4WD four-speed electronically controlled automatic transmission.

 Other options found in the third generation Leone were a full digital instrument panel; self diagnostic computer, travel computer, cruise control and pneumatic suspension with selectable height,(previous generations 4WD models had manual height adjustment).